mikeoverbay/TankExporter/README.md

 When clicking on a camouflage season button, Tank Exporter now searched the res_mods path for the base camouflage textures.

-Added buttons to allow panning the camouflage texxtures at the bottom of the screen.
+Added buttons to allow panning the camouflage textures at the bottom of the screen.
 You can also use the left and right arrows.

-Added names above the camo textures for reference.
+Added names above the camouflage textures for reference.
-Selecting a camo will also show the path of the base camo texture.
+Selecting a camo will also show the path of the base camouflage texture.

 Added a control to change GMM map in real time while previewing the tank in TE.
 Fun!